Prescription Diversion Summit

 This multidisciplinary program presented by local experts, will provide practitioners with critical insights into the scope of the problem of prescription drug diversion and abuse in Rhode Island.
 Critical tools and strategies available to address abuse from the exam room to the emergency room to the counter of the neighborhood pharmacy will be presented.

 Physicians, Pharmacists, Physician Assistants, Advanced Practice Nurse Practitioners, and Other Healthcare Providers

 At the conclusion of this activity, participants should be able to:

-The Warren Alpert Medical School of Brown University and Departments of Anesthesia at the Rhode Island Hospital and The Miriam Hospital
+The Warren Alpert Medical School of Brown University and the Rhode Island Department of Health

-Conference registration fee includes: Continental breakfast, breaks, lunch, access to an online syllabus, and complimentary on-site parking.
+Fee includes: Breakfast, breaks, access to an online syllabus, and complimentary on-site parking.